-What if Your Employer Forgets or Refuses to File a Workers’ Compensation Claim?
+What if Your Employer Refuses to File a Workers’ Compensation Claim?

 After suffering a serious workplace injury, the absolute last thing you want to hear is that your employer refuses to file a workers’ compensation claim on your behalf.

 Whether your employer refuses to file a workers’ compensation claim for lack of coverage, non-compliance or fears regarding increased insurance premiums, disputes over the nature of your injury, or simple negligence, they have still violated the law by refusing to do so.

 Not only does an employer’s refusal to report workplace injuries constitute a violation of Pennsylvania workers’ compensation law and workers’ comp reporting procedure, it also directly prevents injured employees from accessing the medical treatment, workers’ compensation benefits and additional financial assistance they need following a workplace injury.

 This is the case because, as dictated by the Pennsylvania Workers’ Compensation Act, the preliminary step in determining workers’ compensation claim eligibility is an employer’s filing of their First Report of Injury (FROI) with the Pennsylvania Department of Labor and Industry (PDLI).